martin-mfg/github-readme-stats/readme.md

 # GitHub Gist Pins

-GitHub gist pins allow you to pin gists in your GitHub profile using a GitHub readme profile.
+GitHub gist pins allow you to pin gists in your GitHub profile using a GitHub profile readme.

 ### Usage